DXC Technology (NYSE:DXC) Releases FY 2024 Earnings Guidance

-Several research analysts have weighed in on the company.
-BMO Capital Markets upgraded DXC Technology from a market perform rating to an outperform rating and boosted their price target for the company from $43.00 to $50.00 in a report on Tuesday.
-Deutsche Bank Aktiengesellschaft boosted their price target on DXC Technology from $44.00 to $53.00 and gave the company a buy rating in a report on Wednesday, July 21st.
-Zacks Investment Research upgraded DXC Technology from a hold rating to a buy rating and set a $41.00 price target for the company in a report on Friday.
-Wells Fargo & Company upgraded DXC Technology from an equal weight rating to an overweight rating and boosted their price target for the company from $26.00 to $48.00 in a report on Wednesday, June 2nd.
+Several equities analysts have recently weighed in on the company.
+Deutsche Bank Aktiengesellschaft raised their target price on DXC Technology from $44.00 to $53.00 and gave the company a buy rating in a research report on Wednesday, July 21st.
+BMO Capital Markets upgraded DXC Technology from a market perform rating to an outperform rating and lifted their target price for the company from $43.00 to $50.00 in a research report on Tuesday, August 3rd.
+Citigroup lifted their price objective on DXC Technology from $44.00 to $49.00 and gave the company a buy rating in a research note on Thursday, August 5th.
+Wells Fargo & Company raised DXC Technology from an equal weight rating to an overweight rating and lifted their price objective for the company from $26.00 to $48.00 in a research note on Wednesday, June 2nd.
 They noted that the move was a valuation call.
-Finally, Royal Bank of Canada upped their price objective on DXC Technology from $42.00 to $47.00 and gave the stock an outperform rating in a report on Thursday.
-Three investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus target price of $40.00.
+Finally, Royal Bank of Canada boosted their target price on DXC Technology from $42.00 to $47.00 and gave the stock an outperform rating in a research note on Thursday, August 5th.
+Four investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+The company presently has a consensus rating of Buy and a consensus price target of $40.20.

-In other DXC Technology news, Director Raul J. Fernandez purchased 1,820 shares of the firm’s stock in a transaction that occurred on Friday, June 11th.
-The stock was purchased at an average cost of $41.20 per share, with a total value of $74,984.00.
-The acquisition was disclosed in a filing with the SEC, which is available at the SEC website.
+In other DXC Technology news, Director Raul J. Fernandez purchased 2,545 shares of the firm’s stock in a transaction on Friday, August 6th.
+The shares were purchased at an average price of $39.55 per share, for a total transaction of $100,654.75.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Raul J. Fernandez acquired 1,247 shares of the stock in a transaction on Wednesday, August 11th.
+The shares were purchased at an average price of $40.10 per share, for a total transaction of $50,004.70.
+The disclosure for this purchase can be found here.
+Insiders acquired 9,324 shares of company stock worth $374,627 in the last three months.
 0.39% of the stock is currently owned by corporate insiders.

 DXC Technology Company, together with its subsidiaries, provides information technology services and solutions primarily in North America, Europe, Asia, and Australia.
 It operates in two segments, Global Business Services (GBS) and Global Infrastructure Services (GIS).
 The GBS segment offers a portfolio of analytics services and extensive partner ecosystem that help its customers to gain rapid insights, automate operations, and accelerate their digital transformation journeys; and software engineering and solutions that enable businesses to run and manage their mission-critical functions, transform their operations, and develop new ways of doing business.